Hybrid Fracton Phases: Parent Orders for Liquid and Non-Liquid Quantum Phases: Fractonic Hybrid X-Cube Order

 The hybrid model has non-trivial braiding processes between the excitations of different mobilities.
 Similar to usual topological phases, we can prepare an excitation using an open Wilson operator, then act with a different closed Wilson operator to perform the braiding.
 The closed Wilson operator describes the limit of a braiding process in the space-time picture, performed in an infinitesimally small amount of time.

 As in a $\ZZ_4$ gauge theory, there is a braiding phase of $-1$ between the mobile charge $e^2$ and the flux loop $m$, reminiscent of the braiding in a $\ZZ_2$ toric code.
 We show this in Fig. \ref{fig:Haah_Hybrid}e.
-Similarly, there is also a braiding phase of $-1$ between a fracton dipole pointing in direction $\hat r$ with a lineon mobile along the $\hat r'$ direction if $r \ne r'$ as shown in Fig. \ref{fig:embraidcombined}(a).
-This can be compared to the fracton-lineon braiding process in the X-Cube model\cite{PaiHermele2019}.
+Similarly, there is also a braiding phase of $-1$ between a fracton dipole pointing in direction $\hat r$ with a lineon mobile along the $\hat r'$ direction if $r \ne r'$ as shown in Fig. \ref{fig:embraidcombined}(a). \footnote{This braiding phase is well-defined regardless of how the lineon is created--whether from a single string operator, or from the fusion of two lineons mobile in the other two directions.} The braiding process here can be compared to the fracton-lineon braiding process in the X-Cube model\cite{SlagleKim2017,PaiHermele2019,BulmashIadecola19}.

 The more interesting braiding that makes this model different from a stack of the toric code and X-Cube models is that the fracton $e$ and the flux loop $m$ has an Aharonov-Bohm phase of $i$.
 There are two ways to see this.
 One way is to realize that acting with the closed Wilson operator $W^m(\Sigma)$ around a fracton braids a flux loop around that vertex.
 Since $W^m(\Sigma)$ is just a product of $\bs A_v$ operators enclosed within the surface $\Sigma$, and the fracton is charged $i$ under $\bs A_v$, this implies that the braiding process gives a statistical phase of $i$.